asterdex/aster-broker-pro-sdk/README.md

 ### loadingImage

-the loading image config, it will show before the trade page render
+The loading image configuration.
+This image will be shown before the trade page renders.

 ```ts
 type LoadingImage = {